Matthew Emmons-USA TODAY Sports. Pictured: Detroit Lions receiver Golden Tate

 Let’s jump right in with three picks for the highly anticipated AFC showdown in Arrowhead — and hopefully we can come close to duplicating last week’s 12-1-3 collective effort. — Stuckey

-All odds pulled from 5Dimes overnight on Oct.
+All odds pulled overnight on Oct.
 5, so slight line variations are possible.
 Download The Action Network App to get real-time NFL odds and track your bets.

 SUNDAY’S EARLY ACTION